mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 - [Python](https://python.org/) 3.5
 - [Git](https://git-scm.com/)
-- TensorFlow 1.5.
-Install it like this: `pip install tensorflow`
+- TensorFlow 1.5+.
+Install it like this: `pip install tensorflow==1.7.0` (although the code may run with later versions, the code was written and tested using TF 1.7)
 - The Clusterone Python library.
 Install it with `pip install clusterone`
-- To run the code on Clusterone, you need a Clusterone account.
-[Join the waitlist](https://clusterone.com/join-waitlist/) here.
+- GitHub account (to run on Clusterone).
+Create an account for free on [https://github.com/](https://github.com/).
+- Clusterone account (to run on Clusterone).
+Create an account for free on [https://clusterone.com/](https://clusterone.com/).

 For part 2 of the tutorial, you also need the following Python packages:
 - [OpenCV](https://opencv.org/).
 Install it with `pip install opencv-python`
-- [Numpy](http://www.numpy.org/).
-Get it using `pip install numpy`

 ### Setting Up

+#### To run locally
 All you need to do is to clone this repository onto your local machine:

 ```shell
 git clone https://github.com/clusterone/clusterone-tutorials
 ```

+#### To run on Clusterone
+esFollow the [**Set Up**](https://docs.clusterone.com/get-started#set-up) section of the [Get Started](https://docs.clusterone.com/get-started) guide to add your GitHub personal access token to your Clusterone account.

+Then follow [Create a project](https://docs.clusterone.com/get-started#create-a-project) section to add clusterone-tutorials project.
+Use **`clusterone/clusterone-tutorials`** repository instead of what is shown in the guide.

 ## Usage